liushb9/liushb9.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi there👋,I'm Shengbang Liu 🧑‍🚀, an undergraduate student in the School of [Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://www.sysu.edu.cn/) 🎓.
+Hi there👋,I'm Shengbang Liu🧑‍🚀, an undergraduate student in the School of [Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://www.sysu.edu.cn/)🎓.
 I am currently interning at the [HMI Lab](https://pku-hmi-lab.github.io/HMI-Web/research.html) and Simple Robots, supervised by Prof. [Shanghang Zhang](https://www.shanghangzhang.com/).
-During my undergraduate studies, I am also fortunate to be mentored by Prof. [Weishi Zheng](https://www.isee-ai.cn/~zhwshi/) in the [Intelligence Science and System Lab (iSEE)](https://isee-ai.cn/#/home) 🌟.
-My research interests mainly include robotic manipulation 🤖 and multimodal large models 🌅.
+During my undergraduate studies, I am also fortunate to be mentored by Prof. [Weishi Zheng](https://www.isee-ai.cn/~zhwshi/) in the [Intelligence Science and System Lab (iSEE)](https://isee-ai.cn/#/home)🌟.
+My research interests mainly include robotic manipulation 🤖 and multimodal large models🌅.

 Publication
 ======